Cars, Trucks And Motorcycles: Dangerous Lane Changing Game

 - Riders don’t have the protection of a vehicle frame, airbags, anti-lock braking systems, or seat belts to keep them safe during a crash.

 - Significantly small issues can cause catastrophic motorcycle accidents and injuries, whereas car accidents typically require greater impact to cause serious damage or injury.

-Cars have blind spots.
+- Cars have blind spots.
 Due to the structural design of cars, trucks, vans, and SUVs, several blind spots exist.
 These can unintentionally become great hiding spots for bikes to slip into.
-If a motorists tries to change lanes, not seeing a motorcyclist riding in blind spot, a collision could happen almost instantaneously.
+If a motorist tries to change lanes, not seeing a motorcyclist riding in a blind spot, a collision could happen almost instantaneously.

-At Lewis & Tompkins, we understand the complex nature of many motorcycle accidents, and are here to help riders who have been severely injured in these accidents receive the justice they deserve.
-If you have questions or comments, please feel free to let us know here, or like our Facebook page and find out more information about our firm and how we may be able to help you.
+At Lewis & Tompkins, we understand the complex nature of many motorcycle accidents and are here to help riders who have been severely injured in these accidents receive the justice they deserve.
+If you have questions or comments, please feel free to let us know here or like our Facebook page to find out more information about our firm and how we may be able to help you.